Storm Damage

 If your search returns a result for a write-off, it will provide information about the incident which caused the write-off, the damage location and the severity of the damage.

-More information about the types of write-off codes is available on the PPSR website.
+More information about the types of write-off codes is available at Understanding written-off codes.

 Remember, if a deal seems too good to be true, it probably is.
 Storm damaged cars are often sold at a reduced price due to the challenges of registering and insuring them.
 To learn more about the process of registering a previously written-off car in your state, contact your relevant road transport authority.